togethercomputer/RedPajama-Data/data_prep/book/README.md

 python ./book/download.py
 ```

 The data in JSON format should be around 119GB after downloading.
-Using the deduplication file, we remove duplications
+Using the script `dedup.py`, we remove duplicates
 when combining those two datasets.
 For deduplication, SIMHASH is used to map each book to a hash value and to remove
 books within a certain distance.
-Run these commands to install the SIMHASH.
+Run the following command to install the SIMHASH library.

 ```
 pip install simhash